(A momentary break from my blog journey)

-Alone downstairs, I turned on the Christmas tree lights, soft and beautiful in the dark, quiet house.
+I crept downstairs alone and turned on the Christmas tree lights, soft and beautiful in the dark, quiet house.
 Then I watched a classic holiday movie filmed when my mother was a young woman: It’s A Wonderful Life.
 Unable to bear the Uncle-Billy-loses-the money part, I fast-forwarded to Clarence, the angel.
 In those late night, wee-hour moments, I felt like I was holding Mom with me in the muted Christmas-tree lights and that old, familiar black-and-white movie.

 And now long past Epiphany, the usual tree-dismantling day, I keep insisting we don’t need to take the tree down, not yet.
 Sure, it is dry and drooping and sheds copious needles every day, but for me, its magnificence and solace are undiminished.